Tremors and horocycle dynamics on the moduli space of translation surfaces: Properties of tremors

 \subsection{Relations between tremors and other maps}

 \name{subsec: new maps} We will now prove commutation and normalization relations between tremors and other maps, which extend those in Proposition \ref{prop: commutation relations}.
-We will discuss the interaction of tremors with the action of $B$, all possible tremors for a fixed surface, real-Rel deformations, and the $\R^*$-action on the space of tremors.
+These results will not be used in the sequel, but we hope they will be useful in the future.
+We will simultaneously discuss the interaction of tremors with the action of $B$, all possible tremors for a fixed surface, real-Rel deformations, and the $\R^*$-action on the space of tremors.

 We will use the notation and results of \cite{eigenform} in order to discuss real-Rel deformations.
-Let $Z$ be the subspace of $H^1(S, \Sigma; \R_x) $ which vanish on closed loops.
+Let $Z$ be the subspace of $H^1(S, \Sigma; \R_x) $ of cohomology classes which evaluate to zero on closed loops.
 Thus $Z$ represents the subspace of real rel deformations of surfaces in $\HH$ (see \cite[\S 3]{eigenform} for more information).

 Let $q \in \HH, \, M_q$ the underlying surface, $\varphi: S \to M_q$ a marking map and $\til q \in \HHm$ the corresponding element in $\pi^{-1}(q)$.
 We define semi-direct products {S@$S^{(\varphi)}_i$} where the group structure on $ S^{(\varphi)}_2$ is defined by